webapplate/webapplate/README.md

 All magics are well integrated and configurable in webapplate.

-### Packaged webapp (No Server)
+### Develop Packaged webapp (No Server)

 just drag `/public/index.html` into browser.
+Or select `/public/manifest.webapp` in [Firefox OS Simulator](https://developer.mozilla.org/en-US/docs/Tools/Firefox_OS_Simulator).

-webapplate enable you to genergate the packaged webapp via command:
+Plus webapplate enable you to genergate the packaged webapp via command:

     $ grunt pack